This notice cancels and replaces Notice 2002 March 2017. Details of any changes to the previous version can be found in paragraph 1.2 of this notice.

 This section has force of law under Regulations 5 of the Wholesaling of Controlled Liquor Regulations 2015

-To vary your approval after you have been registered, you must notify HMRC by logging into your AWRS account via the Government Gateway.
+To vary your approval after you have been approved, you must notify HMRC by logging into your AWRS account via the Government Gateway.

 For changes of partners and directors, phone number, email address, trading name and VAT number HMRC must be notified as soon as possible and no later than 14 calendar days of the change having occurred.

 You must tell HMRC of any changes to the addresses of your principal place of business or to any of your trading premises at the very latest by the date you first intend to use any new premises for a controlled activity.
 You should also tell HMRC immediately if you intend to cease use of any of your trading premises.

 For changes to any approved AWRS group see paragraph 14.13.